 Master of Music Degree Concentrations

-Students also may select a concentration in instrumental or choral conducting, composition, performance, or piano pedagogy.
-See full descriptions on the Graduate Programs Page.
+Students also may select a concentration in instrumental or choral conducting, composition, or performance.

 Each student will work individually with the graduate coordinator to develop his or her own program.
 Most programs can be designed so students can complete requirements either in three summers plus one course, two years in residency, or a combination of academic year and summer course work.